 - Arthritis.
 Botox has been found to help knee, shoulder and hip pain caused by rheumatoid arthritis, osteoarthritis and psoriatic arthritis.
 Recently, Allergan has begun to study Botox for knee arthritis pain.

 - Back pain.
 A 2001 study found that over half of patients with chronic back pain who received Botox therapy had pain relief for three to four months.

 - Neck pain.
 Botox injections combined with physical therapy can relieve neck pain caused by chronically contracted muscles.

 - Nerve pain.
 Common in diabetes, neuropathy affects the hands, legs and feet.
 Patients with nerve pain have found relief after Botox was administered at the top of the foot.

 Botox Training at National Laser Institute

-In the classroom, you will learn about facial anatomy, Botox and dermal fillers injection techniques, patient selection and more.
-Clinicals are spent in a state-of-the-art medical spa setting where you will put your new skills to use and treat real clients.
+In the classroom, students will learn about facial anatomy, Botox injection techniques, patient care, types of neurotoxins and more!
+Clinicals are spent in a medical spa setting where students will observe Botox demonstrations and perform treatments on real clients.

-One of the things that set us apart from other medical aesthetics schools is we spend millions of dollars each year on scheduling clients for you to work on to gain real-world experience in a medical spa environment.
+One of the things that set us apart from other medical aesthetics schools is we spend millions of dollars each year on scheduling clients for our students to work on to gain real-world experience.

-By the end of a cosmetic injectables course, you will have had experience with Botox, dermal fillers, Kybella, Platelet-Rich Plasma (PRP) and more!
+By the end of a cosmetic injectables course, students will be able to provide minimally invasive treatments like Botox, dermal fillers (Restylane®, Perlane® and Juvederm®), Kybella, platelet-rich plasma (PRP) and more!